 However, when it comes to complexion products, the availability of shades can be a battlefield.
-There always seems to be fifty shades of beige on offer but what about us who are blessed with melanin?
-It can only be described as this emoji – 😕
+There always seem to be fifty shades of beige on offer but what about us who are blessed with melanin?
+It can only be described as this emoji – 😕.

 Let’s give this some context.
-Back in May 2019, I was heading back to London from my annual trip to Dubai and I had some time to kill in the airport and in the spirit of wasting money I checked out duty free.
+Back in May 2019, I was heading back to London from my annual trip to Dubai and I had some time to kill in the airport, and in the spirit of wasting money, I checked out what was in duty-free.
 Pictures speak louder than words:

 How do we get around this?
 Smaller product sizes = more space?
 Or are smaller sized products too costly to make?
 I would personally welcome smaller bottle sizes as I don’t need to bring full-sized products on a 3-4 day city break.
 Another alternative would be getting products refilled which in this age of trying to save the planet would help produce less waste and thus reduce our carbon footprint.